RoverComputers

-The RoverComputers Group is an independent group of companies based in the Russian capital, Moscow.
-The principal activity of the group is the manufacture and distribution of consumer and commercial electronics and technology under several brand names including RoverBook, RoverMate, RoverPC, RoverShot and RoverLight.
+The RoverComputers Group was an independent group of companies based in the Russian capital, Moscow.
+The group's principal activity is the manufacture and distribution of consumer and commercial electronics and technology under several brand names, including RoverBook, RoverMate, RoverPC, RoverShot, and RoverLight.

+The company was founded in the 1990s.
+By 2016, it was forced to close down in the aftermath of the 2008 financial crisis.